publishpress/wp-browser/docs/tutorials/setup-vvv-plugin.md

 What we'll do now means:

-* if the request is a normal one, use the `wordpress-one`  database
+* If the request is a normal one, use the `wordpress-one` database.
-* if the request comes from a test, use the `tests` database
+* If the request comes from a test, use the `tests` database.

-In your IDE/text-editor of choice edit the `~/Repos/VVV/www/wordpress-one/public_html/wp-config.php` and replace the line defining the `DB_NAME` constant:
+In your IDE/text-editor of choice edit the `~/Repos/VVV/www/wordpress-one/public_html/wp-config.php` and replace the line defining the `DB_NAME` constant like this:

 ```diff
 - define( 'DB_NAME', 'wordpress-one' );